SAP-archive/teched2019-cloud-cf-product-list/exercises/09_secure/README.md

 <br><br>
 ![Authorizations](/img/security_cockpit_8.png?raw=true)
 <br><br>
-- Now, in the `Role Collection Assignment` UI, enter your user id used to logon to the current account and click on button **Show Assignments**
+- Now, in the `Role Collection Assignment` UI, enter your user id used to logon to the current account and click on button **Show Assignments**.
-- It lists the current Role Collection assignment to the user and also allows to add new Role Collections to the user
+It lists the current Role Collection assignment to the user and also allows to add new Role Collections to the user
-- Click on button **Add Assignment**
+- Click on button **Add Assignment**:
 <br><br>
 ![Authorizations](/img/security_cockpit_9.png?raw=true)
 <br><br>
-- In the pop-up dialog, choose the Role Collection `ProductListViewer` you have defined as part of `xs-security.json` and click on button **Add Assignment**
+- In the pop-up dialog, choose the Role Collection `ProductListViewer` you have defined as part of `xs-security.json` and click on button **Add Assignment**:
 <br><br>
 ![Authorizations](/img/security_cockpit_10.png?raw=true)
 <br><br>